Water Heater Thermal Expansion: What It Is & Why You Need an Expansion Tank

 What is thermal expansion in a water heater?

 Thermal expansion is the natural increase in water volume that occurs when water is heated.
-As water temperature rises, water molecules spread apart, causing the volume to expand by approximately 2-4%.
+As water temperature rises, water molecules spread apart, causing volume to expand by approximately 2-4%.
 In a typical 40-gallon water heater, this creates about half a gallon of additional water volume that must be accommodated within your plumbing system.
 This is a basic principle of physics that occurs every time your water heater fires up.

 Why does my water heater's pressure relief valve keep dripping?

 A dripping pressure relief valve typically indicates excessive pressure in your water heater caused by thermal expansion in a closed plumbing system.
-The valve is opening to release dangerous pressure buildup because expanded water has nowhere to go when backflow preventers block the return path to municipal supply.
+The valve is opening to release dangerous pressure buildup because expanded water has nowhere to go when backflow preventers block the return path to the municipal supply.
 This is a warning sign that you need an expansion tank installed, as the relief valve is not designed for continuous pressure management and may fail or become blocked with mineral deposits over time.

 Do all water heaters need expansion tanks?